 Savannah is the very definition of a picture-perfect town, with its charming historic architecture arranged in an easily navigable grid of oak-shaded streets and squares.
 The town is a treasure trove of history, art and architecture for a curious and creative traveller to explore.
-Here are some highlights of the Georgian city and things to do in Savannah for travellers with an eye for beauty and appetite for culture.
+Here are some highlights of the Georgian city and things to do in Savannah for travellers with an eye for beauty and an appetite for culture.

 When it comes to architecture, Savannah truly represents!
 There are samples of styles from nearly every period of American history including Colonial, Federal, Antebellum, Victorian, and turn of the century through to contemporary.
 Furthermore, the planning and evolution of the Savannah historic district is as interesting as its buildings.
 A morning tour with Jonathan from Architectural Savannah is the perfect introduction to the town’s history, layout and beautiful structures.